arcslash/bratabase_scraper/README.md

 A simple scrapper to scrape data from the site [bratabase](https://www.bratabase.com/) which is a simple site to solve bra related tasks.Site changes may affect the performance of the script,

-The script will generate a folder hierarchy as below,\n
+The script will generate a folder hierarchy as below,

 ├── outputs
     &nbsp;&nbsp;&nbsp;├── images
     &nbsp;&nbsp;&nbsp;├── labels